NicolasDenoyelle/Hierarchical-monitors/README.md

   * `HWLOC_API_VERSION     0x00020000`

 * `HWLOC_COMPONENT_ABI   5`
-* papi, or maqao(lprof) to build default plugins ABI implementation.
+* papi, or maqao(lprof) to build hardware performance counters plugin.
 If you don't have one of them you will have to remove them from line `PERF_PLUGINS` in [Makefile](./src/Makefile).

 * monitors using papi and maqao are system wide.